major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 - Todo App (authenticate w/ backend, store data in db)
 - Social Networking Site (authenticate w/ backend, perform commands and queries against resources you have access to determined by the backend- _this_ is domain complexity)

-Even some P2P apps needs some centralization:
+Even some P2P apps need centralization:

 > Even in a _paid_ decentralized messaging system, the client needs to check the **centeralized** server to see if the acccount has sufficient credits.